pomerium/pomerium/docs/docs/k8s/ingress.md

 # Kubernetes Ingress Controller

 Use Pomerium as a first-class secure-by-default Ingress Controller.
+The Pomerium Ingress Controller enables workflows more native to Kubernetes environments, such as Git-Ops style actions based on pull requests.
 Dynamically provision routes from Ingress resources and set policy based on annotations.
 By defining routes as Ingress resources you can independently create and remove them from Pomerium's configuration.
-This enables workflows more native to Kubernetes environments such as actions based on pull requests.

 ## Prerequisites

 - A certificate management solution.
 If you do not already have one in place, this article covers using [cert-manager](https://cert-manager.io/).
-- A Redis backend with high-persistence is highly recommended.
+- A [Redis](https://redis.io/) backend with high [persistence](https://redis.io/topics/persistence) is highly recommended.

 ### System Requirements